glbala87/ELLA_tool/README.md

     - `gulp unit-auto`, continually run unit tests as file changes
     - `gulp e2e`, runs end-to-end test using real browser(s).
 Requires a running Selenium server and a running application.
 See below.

+**Note** The auto running of tests in Docker when files are changed in the host OS, doesn't work.
+The files changes are detected and the rebundling is done by the tools (karma-browserify, watchify), but the bundle is stale and doesn't have your changes.
+You must run 'gulp unit' or 'gulp unit-auto' again.
+When the source files are changed inside Docker the rebundling works.
+This happens on OS X.

 # End-to-end testing
 Running tests against a real environment (meaning your application running in a browser) requires: